Best Of19 min read

 • Steeper learning curve than Trello or Asana

-• Mobile app lags noticeably behind the desktop experience
+• Mobile app lags behind desktop

 7. Basecamp — Best for Flat-Rate Simplicity at Organizational Scale